Are You Weary of Toy Guns?

 One random evening, we decided to have a family shoot-out with the grandparents.

 The munchkins gathered around Daddy as he took the pretend gun out of the box.
-Daddy patiently explained the 'parts of a gun', the darts (bullets) and shared a little bit of his past army days.
-It warmed my heart that we are sharing this experience together and had a glimpse of (or should I say, hear about) Daddy's military life.
-We referred the Nerf blaster as 'pretend gun', and the darts as 'bullets' or 'ammo' (in short for ammunition).
+Daddy patiently explained the 'parts of a gun,' the darts (bullets), and shared a little bit about his past army days.
+It warmed my heart that we are sharing this experience together and had a glimpse (or should I say, listen) into Daddy's military life.
+We referred the Nerf blaster as 'pretend gun,' and the darts as 'bullets' or 'ammo' (in short for ammunition).
 The target was a plastic toy bottle from the munchkins' toy box.